md-abu-kayser/Explore-Routes-React-Nested-SPA/README.md

-# Explore-Routes | React Nested SPA
+# Explore-Routes - Production-Ready React Nested SPA

 A compact React SPA demonstrating nested routing, data loaders, and component-driven layout using React Router v6.
 This project is a clean, production-ready sample suitable for showcasing modern React routing patterns and best practices.